RileyMShea/channels_learning/README.md

   develop, maintain, debug).

 ##### Why would I not want to use websockets?
-If your app/component/api doesn't require realtime bi-directional communication then HTTP(Ideally HTTP2) is still probably your best choice.
+If your app/component/api doesn't require realtime bi-directional communication, then HTTP(Ideally HTTP2) is still probably your best choice.
 HTTP is very well supported across all programming languages and end-user clients.
 Websockets is still newer and may not be supported by legacy browers/clients and many languages outside javascript may have a hard time making use of it.

 System Requirements: